Question: "Why wasn't Jesus named Immanuel?"

 There are many names given to Jesus using the phrase “He shall be called,” both in the Old and New Testaments.
 This was a common way of saying that people would refer to Him in these various ways.
 Isaiah prophesied of the Messiah, “His name shall be called Wonderful, Counselor, The mighty God, The everlasting Father, The Prince of Peace” (Isaiah 9:6).
 None of these titles was Jesus’ actual name, but these were descriptions people would use to refer to Him forever.
 Luke tells us Jesus “shall be called the Son of the Highest” (Luke 1:32) and “son of God” (1:35) and “the prophet of the Highest” (1:76), but none of these was His name.

-In two different places, the prophet Jeremiah says in referring to the coming Messiah, “And this is His name by which He shall be called, JEHOVAH, OUR RIGHTEOUSNESS” (Jeremiah 23:5-6; 33:15-16).
-Now we know that God, the Father, is named Jehovah.
-Jesus was never actually called Jehovah as though it was His name, but His role was that of bringing the righteousness of Jehovah to those who would believe in Him, exchanging that righteousness for our sin (2 Corinthians 5:21).
+In two different places, the prophet Jeremiah says in referring to the coming Messiah, “And this is His name by which He shall be called, YHWH, OUR RIGHTEOUSNESS” (Jeremiah 23:5-6; 33:15-16).
+Now we know that God, the Father, is named Yahweh.
+Jesus was never actually called Yahweh as though it was His name, but His role was that of bringing the righteousness of Yahweh to those who would believe in Him, exchanging that righteousness for our sin (2 Corinthians 5:21).
 Therefore, this is one of the many titles or “names” which belong to Him.